 - You don’t need rocket science to produce a quality kratom brew, just a few ingredients and a little knowledge.

 We hope we’ve given you a few ideas to make your fall kratom drinking experience just a bit more enjoyable.
-As always, feel free to contact us and check out some of our amazing fall kratom tea deals while you’re here!

 Top Tree will continue to keep you up to date on kratom news, science, and recipes as the year comes to an end.
 Thanks for reading and cheers to better brewing!